 The menopause can cause various symptoms such as hot flushes and changes to your vagina and genital skin.
-While some women will wish to take hormone replacement therapy to relieve their symptoms, others will prefer to consider alternative treatments which may ease menopausal symptoms.
+While some women will wish to take hormone replacement therapy (HRT) to relieve their symptoms, others will prefer to consider HRT alternatives.
 Hormone replacement therapy may not be suitable or safe for everyone.

-Alternatives to treat hot flushes and night sweats
+Alternatives to HRT for hot flushes and night sweats

 There is some evidence that healthy lifestyle behaviours can improve some symptoms of the menopause - for example, hot flushes and night sweats.
-In addition, weight loss, mindfulness and cognitive behavioural therapy can have also a mild-to-moderate effect on these symptoms.
+In addition, weight lossand cognitive behavioural therapy can have also a mild-to-moderate effect on these symptoms.

 There is also some evidence that women who are more active tend to have fewer symptoms of the menopause.
-However, not all types of activity lead to an improvement in symptoms.
+However, not all types of regular exercise lead to an improvement in symptoms.
 High-impact exercise done now and then may even make symptoms worse.
+Exercising late in the day can worsen sleep disturbance.
 The best activity is regular sustained aerobic exercise, such as swimming or jogging.

 Complementary and alternative treatments

 Some women consider taking complementary and alternative therapies instead of taking hormone replacement therapy (HRT).
 There is a massive market for products to help with menopausal symptoms, but many of these are not proven to be safe or do not have good research to support their effectiveness.

 For example, the following have been marketed for menopausal symptoms: black cohosh, red clover, dong quai, evening primrose oil, ginseng, soy and St John's wort.